 This command is saved to non-volatile memory only as part of a preset.
 The state of this command will be restored after power-up only if a preset is saved and that preset is set to be the power-on preset.

-8.5.
+8.4.
 AGC -- Enable or Disable Mic/Line Input Automatic Gain Control

-This command sets or queries the status of the Automatic Gain Control (AGC) algorithm on input channels 1-4 and T (the telephone input) .
+This command sets or queries the status of the Automatic Gain Control (AGC) algorithm on input channels 1-8.